Ben Nighthorse Campbell: U.S. Senate

 In the 106th Congress, Campbell passed more public laws than any other member of Congress.
 During his tenure, he also became the first American Indian to chair the Senate Indian Affairs Committee.
-While in the Senate, Campbell voted to support the Supreme Court's Roe v.
+While in the Senate, Campbell voted to support the U.S. Supreme Court' Roe v.
 Wade decision.
 He gradually became more conservative during his tenure, reversing his position on late-term abortions and voting for the Defense of Marriage Act.
 However, in 2004, he was one of six Republicans who voted against the Federal Marriage Amendment, a constitutional amendment intended to ban same-sex marriage, on the grounds that it should be left to the states.

-The Senate Ethics Committee investigated accusations that Campbell's former chief of staff, Virginia Kontnik, inflated bonuses to an aide in 2002 so he could return the money to her.
+The U.S. Senate Select Committee on Ethics investigated accusations that Campbell's former chief of staff, Virginia Kontnik, inflated bonuses to an aide in 2002 so he could return the money to her.
 In subsequent interviews, Kontnik claimed that Campbell had approved the deal, which he denied.

-After the prisoner abuse in Iraq by American military personnel and viewing unpublished abuse images alongside Defense Secretary Donald Rumsfeld's Senate testimony, Campbell admonished the administration and military leadership: "I don't know how the hell these people got into our army."
+After the prisoner abuse in Iraq by American military personnel and viewing unpublished abuse images alongside United States Secretary of Defense Donald Rumsfeld's Senate testimony, Campbell admonished the administration and military leadership: "I don't know how the hell these people got into our army."

 On March 3, 2004, Campbell announced that he would not seek reelection due to health concerns, having recently been treated for prostate cancer and heartburn.
 He retired from office in January 2005, later saying of his decision: "Somewhere along the line, I said 'I'm not gonna die in this place.
 I want to do what I can, but I'm not dying here.'"
 He is the last Republican to be elected to the Class 3 Senate seat from Colorado.